MelonYang/INV-ER/Table4.md

-# Table: Normalize the Mapping BPA of 6 Attributes of 15 Alternatives
+# Table 4: Normalize the Mapping BPA of 6 Attributes of 15 Alternatives

 | Attribute | Normalized BPA |
 |-----------|----------------|